Nice3point/RevitToolkit/Readme.md

 #### DuplicateTypeNamesHandler

+Contains an implementation for `IDuplicateTypeNamesHandler`.
-Provides a handler of duplicate type names encountered during a paste operation
+Provides a handler of duplicate type names encountered during a paste operation.

 ```c#
 var options = new CopyPasteOptions();